 - Don’t Ignore Warning Signs: You know yourself best.
 If you start to feel triggered, don’t brush it off just because you’re on vacation.
 Are you feeling anxious?
 Find ways to calm yourself.
 Are you feeling over-tired?
 Take a nap.
 Are you feeling isolated?
 Speak with someone who is familiar with you and your recovery.
 Do not neglect your intuition.

 - Don’t Be Afraid to Say ‘No’: Use your voice.
-You have the right to politely decline invitations to drink or attend festivities which include drinking or other substance use.
+You have the right to politely decline invitations to drink or attend festivities that include drinking or other substance use.
 You should never feel ashamed to put your recovery first.

 Remember—timing is everything.
 If you are relatively new to sobriety, “getting away” might simply not be wise.
 Vacations are meant to be relaxing but can also be taxing.
 If you are still experiencing a fair amount of anxiety and uneasiness, a vacation might slow your recovery efforts or lead to a setback.